Naming and Resolution

 # @vendor-bsp extends it with a different name

-load("@units-core//units/openssh.star", "openssh")
+load("@module-core//units/openssh.star", "openssh")

 openssh(name = "openssh-vendor", extra_deps = ["vendor-crypto"])